 - Midland, Ontario

-You'll enjoy Victorian towns in the United States and First Nations experiences in Canada along your eight day journey.
+You'll enjoy Victorian towns in the United States and First Nations experiences in Canada along your eight-day journey, offered in June or July.

 Each Great Lake has its own strength that may impact your choice of which one to visit.
 Overall, however, keep in mind that most cruises offer shore excursions.
 (Some include them in the cruise costs while it may be an additional item to budget for with others.)